What Is a Named Driver Exclusion?

 Exclusion isn't always the right move.
 Here are practical alternatives worth considering:

-- Usage-based insurance: Programs like Progressive's Snapshot or similar telematics tools track driving habits and can reward safe behavior with lower rates — a good fit for young or improving drivers.
+- Usage-based insurance: Programs like Progressive's Snapshot or GEICO DriveEasy track driving habits and can reward safe behavior with lower rates — a good fit for young or improving drivers.
+Note that consistently poor driving behavior can also raise your rates in these programs.

-- Adjusting deductibles: Sometimes raising your car insurance deductible on collision coverage can offset the premium impact of a higher-risk driver on the policy.
+- Adjusting deductibles: Sometimes raising your deductible on collision coverage can help offset the premium impact of a higher-risk driver remaining on the policy.

 When Exclusion Makes Sense vs. When to Avoid It